Sam Stoneley. Let's Connect

 login.php File Basic login page

-The 'config.php' file was hosting config information for the "login" database, the username "root" and the password as "Zk6heYCyv6ZE9Xcg"
+The config.php file was hosting configuration information for the login database, the username root and the password as Zk6heYCyv6ZE9Xcg

 When visiting these pages, they were all inaccessible and required an auth token.
-I researched JSON tokens, and it turns out there is a method to gain an authentication token using cURL.
-I managed to find an example of the command here 5 Easy Steps to Understanding JSON Web Tokens (JWT).
+I researched JSON tokens to understand how to generate an authentication token using cURL.
+I managed to find an example of the command in the article 5 Easy Steps to Understanding JSON Web Tokens (JWT).

 The command above used the database username and password to return an authentication token which I could then provide to port 3000.

-After obtaining the authentication token, I used Postman to send requests to the.
+After obtaining the authentication token, I used Postman to send requests to the database server.
 I first hit the /users/ endpoint which returned a list of users alongside their ID and role.

 Username Password